 Part 2: Why does email have a bad name?

-Now that we’ve put the definition and usage data behind us, let’s look at why email has considered the anti-collaboration tool.
-About three years ago, our good friends at McKinsey published a research report claiming that a whopping 28% of interaction workers’ workweek is spent reading and answering email.
+Now that we’ve put the definition and usage data behind us, let’s look at why email has been considered the anti-collaboration tool.
+About three years ago, our good friends at McKinsey published a research report claiming that a whopping 28% of interaction workers’ workweek is spent reading and answering emails.

 Although I have always been suspicious of the McKinsey data, there is no doubt that email has limitations.